geometalab/osmaxx/documentation.md

    if known to OSM (tag `name:<language>=*`).
 3. Else, the feature's common name (`name=*`) is transliterated to Latin and the result is used.

+Note that a transliteration is not a transcription.
+In contrast to a transcription it

+* doesn't generally give the right idea about the name's correct pronunciation.
+* might contain non-pronunciation-related diacritics and punctuation that allows for lossless back-transliteration to the origianl script.

 ## Layer Overview

 See file name conventions above about the meaning of “_a” etc.